paulsengroup/hictk/docs/installation.rst

 Conda (bioconda)
 ================

-hictk package for Linux and MacOS is available on bioconda and can be installed as follows:
+The hictk package for Linux and macOS is available on bioconda and can be installed as follows:

 .. code-block:: console